Har , har, Mahadev !

 Pandey ji might not have had any qualms uttering b-ka or ke which is the punchline not just of Assi,but of the whole Kashi,but is nevertheless positioned as the last man standing against the onslaught of globalisation on the ghats .From a conservative pandit,who attends Kar Seva in Ayodhya,and detests the advent of foreigners on the ghats,Pandey ji goes through a personal upheaval and is transformed into an agent of change.I could never have imagined that Sunny Deol was capable of pulling this one off,but hats off to him for trying !

 This also speaks a lot about what a good director can do with even a third grade actor.

-Saxi tanwar,as his wife has played the role of a compliant ,but motormouth wife with abandon .Ravikishen is also very convinving as a tout-cum-wheeler dealer and an agent of change.Barber baba also represents one of the many real stories of the Ghats.
+Saxi Tanwar,as his wife has played the role of a compliant ,but motormouth wife with abandon .Ravi Kishen is also very convincing as a tout-cum-wheeler dealer, and an agent of change.Barber baba also represents one of the many real stories of the Ghats.

 “bhaang assi ki sanskriti hai.aur sharma,b ke,tum hote kaun ho,assi ki sanskriti ko badalne wale.angrezzi commode par baith kar jhada karne wale sharma,tumkya jano bhaang ka sambandh divya niptaan se hai, divya niptaan ka sambhand swachhata se hai,sur swachhata ka sambandh assi se hai.”